 We experimented with Raspberry Pi based controllers starting with the Pi2.
 The audio was a sometimes a little choppy compared to the Atom CPU.
 With the advent of quad-core Pi’s that problem went away completely.
 For quite awhile, we ran a Pi3B+ in a 3D printed case sitting on top on the Quantar card cage along with the URI and cables.
 It worked, but wasted rack space and the Pi ran pretty hot.

 Looking at the 70cm Quantar one day, it was realized there was a nice place to put an AllStar controller behind the blank filler plate between the receiver and system control module.
 In the 800/900 MHz machines this slot is often occupied by a high-stability frequency reference.
-Occasionally, a secondary receiver is installed in the space for special applications.
+On other bands, occasionally, a secondary receiver is installed in the space for special applications, or perhaps a SAM (station access module).
 In the 450 repeater we have, it’s empty.